ros2/ros2_documentation/source/Tutorials/Security/Introducing-ros2-security.rst

 The ``sros2`` package provides the tools and instructions to use ROS2 on top of DDS-Security.
 The security features have been tested across platforms (Linux, macOS, and Windows) as well as across different languages (C++ and Python).

-Although we are designing SROS2 to work with any secure middleware, at the moment we are testing with RTI Connext Secure 5.3.1 and eProsima's Fast-RTPS 1.6.0.
+The SROS2 has been designed to work with any secure middleware, although not all middleware is open source and support varies depending on the ROS distribution in use.
-If you want to run the demo using RTI Connext Secure you will need a license for it and you will need to install it.
+Please reach out to the `ROS 2 Security Working Group <https://docs.ros.org/en/foxy/Governance.html#security>`_ if you encounter any support issues.

 Installation